 Dogs can make very effective guards for your fruit trees, as most are compelled to chase squirrels, chipmunks and other animals like deer, on sight.
 In fact, if you select a breed with a high prey drive, you won’t even need to train them for the task – simply provide the dog with a comfortable place to sleep and retreat from the elements, and leave him in the orchard.
 Nevertheless, just about any dog breed will help reduce some pest damage caused by mammals and birds.

 You’ll need a fence surrounding the orchard to keep the dog from wandering off, which may also provide some protection from larger pests, such as deer.

 Natural Predators and Biological Control Agents

 Squirrels, birds and other fruit-tree pests must take care to avoid the myriad predators lurking near your yard or farm as they go about their daily life.
 By encouraging these predators to hunt amid your trees, they’ll help limit the pest population.
-Snakes, hawks, foxes and coyotes are some of the most valuable predators in these contexts, and most rural and suburban areas have thriving populations of them.
+Snakes, hawks, foxes, and coyotes are some of the most valuable predators in these contexts, and most rural and suburban areas have thriving populations of them.
 The humble garden toad is perhaps one of the gardener’s best friends as they feed on many types of garden pests, and you can certainly encourage them to come and stay in your garden.

 Predatory insects and arachnids, including lady bugs, wasps and several flies, often keep pest populations in check in natural habitats, and you can leverage their feeding habits to help keep your fruit trees pest free.
 Several predatory invertebrates are available from biological supply houses that will work very well in exactly this context.